lake-wg/authz/draft-ietf-lake-authz.md

 Processing in U:

 - U receives EDHOC message_3 from V and processes it as specified in {{Section 5.4.3 of RFC9528}}, with the additional step of processing the EAD item in EAD_3.
-- V MUST properly process the criticality of the EAD item, see {{Section 3.8 of RFC9528}}.
+- U MUST properly process the criticality of the EAD item, see {{Section 3.8 of RFC9528}}.
-- Otherwise, U MUST verify the Voucher using H_message_1, CRED_V, and the keys derived as in {{voucher}}.
+- U MUST verify the Voucher using H_message_1, CRED_V, and the keys derived as in {{voucher}}.
 If the verification fails then U MUST abort the EDHOC session.

 TODO: in the u-is-responder flow, should we use TH_2 instead of H_message_1?